IssaAboudi/CPP_Notes/src/Variables.md

 z = -1;

 ```
-if we attempt to print out z to the console, we will get a really large number:
+If we attempt to print out z to the console, we will get a really large number:
 4294967295.
 This is the largest number we can store in an unsigned integer before
 it "overflows" - we will talk more about this later.